Flat Fee Landlord

 Furnished Rentals: The Case Against

-The economics look different when you factor in:
+The economics look different when you factor in the full cost picture:

 • Higher turnover: Corporate and government temporary tenants are short-term by design.
 Monthly or 3-month tenancies mean more turnovers per year - each with a vacancy gap and cleaning cost.